Thomas Hoby: Career

 On 9 March 1566 he was knighted at Greenwich, and was sent as Ambassador to France at the end of the month.
 At the time of his landing in Calais, on 9 April, a soldier at the town gate shot through the English flag in two places.
 Hoby demanded redress for the insult, and obtained it after some delay, but he was not permitted to view the new fortifications.

 Personal life

-On 27 June 1558, Hoby married Elizabeth, third daughter of Sir Anthony Cooke, of Gidea Hall, Essex.
+On 27 June 1558, Hoby married Elizabeth, the third daughter of Sir Anthony Cooke, of Gidea Hall, Essex.
 Elizabeth was a sister-in-law of Lord Burghley and a great friend of Queen Elizabeth I. After their marriage, they resided at Bisham Abbey in Berkshire and were the parents of two daughters, who died young, and two sons (both subsequently knighted), including: